 Verizon 5G: What’s next

 Verizon ended 2019 with 31 cities enjoying some 5G coverage.
-It's well on its way to doubling that total by the end of this year.
+It then went and came one city shy of doubling that footprint last year.
 More importantly, Verizon has moved beyond mmWave-based 5G to offer more extensive coverage, just as the most popular smartphone is adding 5G compatibility.

 Verizon’s laid a lot of the groundwork to handle the added interest in 5G, but the Verizon 5G network remains a work in progress, especially with coverage now available to more people.